sabrehagen/desktop-environment/README.md

 The only dependency required is [Docker](https://docs.docker.com/install).

-Clone the repository and run the start command.
+To run, clone the repository and start the environment.

 ```sh
 # Clone desktop environment